supreetkaur183/sql_select_query_hackerrank/README.md

-# sql_basic_select
+# sql_select
-solution for basic select question from hacker rank
+solution for select question from hacker rank

 ###**https://www.hackerrank.com/challenges/weather-observation-station-12/**
 Query the list of CITY names from STATION that do not start with vowels and do not end with vowels.
 Your result cannot contain duplicates.